 Visa on Arrival (VOA)

 1. Arrive at designated airport 2.
 Go to VOA counter (before immigration) 3.
 Fill out application form 4.
-Submit documents and fee 5.
+Submit documents and fee (RM200, cash only) 5.
 Wait for processing (30-60 minutes) 6.
 Receive VOA stamp 7.
 Proceed to regular immigration

-Choose eVISA if: - Planning ahead (2+ weeks) - Need longer stay (30 days) - Arriving at land borders or smaller airports - Want to avoid airport queues
+Choose eVISA if: - Planning ahead (2+ weeks before travel) - Need longer stay (30 days) - Arriving at land borders or smaller airports - Want to avoid airport queues and uncertainty

 VOA Limitations: